Open-Rights-Exchange/ore-bp-docs/bp-technical.md

 - Give us your public key & desired account name.
 We recommend using the same account name that you use on the EOS main net.
 - Once you’ve done that we will create your account and select you as a Block Producer.

+### Current EOSIO versions and tips

+- Various versions of the EOSIO code going back to 1.8.x will work successfully, but we recommend keeping up to date with the current fully released version of the EOSIO code.
+- To reduce the occurrence of forks in the chain, it is generally helpful to expedite your final block to be produced in each round by using the config.ini directive `last-block-time-offset-us = -400000`
+- We have observed that the chain runs best when all block producers use ntp or chrony to keep their system time well synchronized.

 ### Server Specifications

 We expect all BPs to maintain a minimum level of CPU and RAM as needed by the ORE Blockchain.